Global-Chem/global-chem/paper.md

 # Acknowledgements

-Thank you to Jacob Weiner, Tyree Wilson, Paul Shapiro for their helpful discussions into the usability and functionality of GlobalChem.
+Thank you to Jacob Weiner, Tyree Wilson, and Paul Shapiro for their helpful discussions into the usability and functionality of GlobalChem.
+Thank you to Blake Printy, and Robert Zeigler for their influence for python objected-oriented design and distribution.
 Thank you to the University of Maryland School of Pharmacy department for promoting a collaborative and useful space for academics.